 Desk chair was comfortable, but no other chair in room.

 Stuffed the empty refrigerator with beer and food from Tesco, about 15 minutes walk from hotel.

 $10 in groceries from Plzen Tesco buys a lot of beer and food.

 Breakfast at the Courtyard was an amount I don’t recall, but far more than the cost of eating in a local restaurant.
 We did not eat at the Courtyard hotel.

 Not that we could tell from the view, but our room looked out to the Pilsner Urquell Brewery.
 However, the tree in the left foreground of the photo blocks the historic water tower, the most distinctive architectural feature of the brewery.

 Pilsner Urquell is the modern brewery for the original bottom-fermented lager beer developed in 1842.
 Much more on the history of beer and the pivotal role Plzen played in making lager the dominant global beer type in only a few decades.

-The craft beer trend is heading back to top-fermented ales with craft breweries all the rage again.
-I saw a few craft beer halls too in Pilsen.
+The craft beer trend is heading back to top-fermented ales with craft breweries all the rage again around Czech Republic.
+I saw a few craft beer halls in Pilsen too.

 Much more to come on Pilsen’s role in brewing history when I write a piece on the Beer Museum, located in a former 16th century Plzen brewery, directly across the street from Marriott Courtyard Pilsen.